Do you know how to warm up your body before singing? Stretching your body will help release tension, allowing you to sing with ease.

 Once you’ve done your Singers Stretches, move onto your vocal Siren to wake up your voice.

-You can do these two exercises as often as you like to check in with your body & your voice to prepare it for speaking or singing plus for some focused relaxation time.
+You can do these two exercises as often as you like to check in with your body and your voice to prepare it for speaking or singing plus for some focused relaxation time.

 Do you stretch before singing already?
 Have I missed any critical stretches that you do?
 Comment below to let me know.